Robin Hawdon

-Robin Hawdon (born 28 March 1939) is an English playwright and novelist, with previous additional careers as actor and theatre director.
+Robin Hawdon is an English playwright and novelist, with previous additional careers as actor and theatre director.
 He is best known for his stage comedies and novels.

 Education

 Robin Hawdon was educated at Whitgift Grammar School and Uppingham public school.
 He later attended the Royal Academy of Dramatic Art (RADA) in London.

 Career

 Acting

 His career as an actor was first established with seasons at Chesterfield, York, Guildford and Bristol Old Vic repertory theatres, and in London's West End in a variety of roles including Roar Like A Dove (Phoenix), The Last Joke (Phoenix), The Easter Man (title role - Globe), Misalliance (Royal Court), One Over The Eight (Duke of Yorks).
 He also played Hamlet in Cape Town, Prince Hal and Henry V at York, and Henry Higgins in Pygmalion at Salisbury.

 He made many TV appearances, in particular in the series Compact (BBC 1964), The Flying Swan (BBC 1965), Spasms (co-star with Jonathan Pryce - Thames TV) and Chalk and Cheese, (co-star with Michael Crawford - Thames TV 1977).
-He appeared in a number of films, including The Day the Earth Caught Fire (1961), We Joined the Navy (1962), Bedazzled (1967), Zeta One'(star)' (The Love Factor in the USA) (1969), When Dinosaurs Ruled the Earth (star) (1970), Burke & Hare (1971) and I Want What I Want (1972).
+He appeared in a number of films, including The Day the Earth Caught Fire (1961), We Joined the Navy (1962), Bedazzled (1967), Zeta One (star) (The Love Factor in the USA) (1969), When Dinosaurs Ruled the Earth (star) (1970), Randall and Hopkirk (Deceased) Episode 26 – The Smile Behind the Veil as Grant (1970), The Howerd Confessions, as P.C.Trimble, Burke & Hare (1971) and I Want What I Want (1972).
 He was scheduled by the James Bond producers to film test for the role, but the test was cancelled when Roger Moore finally accepted the part.